RDJia/postprocessing_para_scan/README.md

 model.predict(X_new)

 ```
 In this example, we first create an instance of the Postprocessing class by passing the path of the Excel file.
-Then, we call the plot_data method to plot the data, the fit_data method to fit the model, and the predict method to make predictions.
+Then, we call the plot_data method to plot the data, the fit_data method to fit the model.
+Finally, use the predict method to make predictions based on parameters: ds = 100 (µm), dist = 200 (µm), theta = 0 (deg).